Margin Adaptive DPO: Leveraging Reward Model for Granular Control in Preference Optimization: Conclusion

 \section{Conclusion}

 In this work, we addressed a key limitation in the vanilla Direct Preference Optimization (DPO) framework: its reliance on a single, fixed temperature parameter that struggles with preference data of varying quality.
 We introduced Margin-Adaptive Direct Preference Optimization (MADPO), a method that applies an instance-level, adaptive weight to the DPO loss.
 Our theoretical analysis proved that MADPO is a principled modification that maintains a stable optimization landscape and is robust to the errors inherent in practical two-step training pipelines.
-Our empirical results on a sentiment generation task confirmed these findings, demonstrating that MADPO consistently outperforms strong baselines, particularly on challenging, low-quality datasets.
-Our analysis revealed that this success is primarily driven by MADPO's ability to amplify the learning signal for informative, low-margin examples.
+Our empirical results on a TL;DR summarization task confirmed these findings, demonstrating that MADPO consistently outperforms strong baselines across various sampling temperatures.
+Our analysis reveals this success stems from effectively amplifying informative, low-margin examples while safely regularizing saturated pairs.

-We acknowledge two primary limitations in our current study.
-First, our experiments were conducted on a 270M-parameter language model.
-While this allowed for a controlled and thorough analysis of the method's mechanics, further research is needed to validate whether our findings generalize to larger, state-of-the-art models.
-Second, our work relies on a synthetic preference dataset generated from an oracle reward model.
-This provided a clean, controlled environment for analysis, but the dynamics of training on real-world, human-annotated preference data—which can be inherently noisier and more inconsistent—remain an important area for future investigation.